vishalkadu/PTI/README.md

 Variable 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.

-we used Logistic Regression Algorithm and got almost 95% Accuracy score,also we succesfully predicted whether the credit card trasnsaction is Legal or Fraud.
+we used Logistic Regression Algorithm (95% Accuracy score).

+we succesfully predicted whether the credit card trasnsaction is Legal or Fraud.

 ![image](https://user-images.githubusercontent.com/86619476/139601247-0734ad11-8772-416c-9d9d-38362a620885.png)

+** Thanks.**